Flavor of Love season 2: Boxin' Each Other Out

 Five girls remaining: New York, Krazy, Bootz, Buckeey, and Deelishis.
 Flav instructs them to put pictures of the two girls they think most deserve elimination into a box.
 They choose Krazy and New York, and as a result, neither of them get dates that evening.
 They pick Krazy because they think she is fake.
 New York is picked because she came on the show later than the others, and they felt that she wouldn't be a good mom for Flav's children.
 Flav takes Buckeey on a date to a bowling alley and teaches her how to bowl.
 For his second date, Flav has a romantic evening with Bootz in the backyard.
 But Bootz tells Flav that she is going to wait until she marries to have sex.
 Flav is shocked and upset by this.
-The next day, Deelishis is getting ready for her date when New York comes in and argues with her for saying that New York is fake.
+The next day, Deelishis is getting ready for her date when New York comes in and argues with her for saying that New York is fake and only there to play mind games with Flav.

 Big Rick must come in to break up the fight.
 When New York leaves, she says that she just ruined Deelishis' date.
 However, Deelishis and Flav have a great time on an exotic camel ride date.
 Buckeey and Krazy then get into a dangerous fight when she hears Krazy talking bad about her, Bootz, and Deelishis to New York.
 Krazy supposedly pushes Buckeey, to which Buckeey responds by almost pushing Krazy off of the second-floor outside balcony.
-New York laughs and tries to break them apart.
+New York laughs and tries to break them apart, jokingly telling Buckeey, "dont kill Krazy.
+Flav doesnt want any corpses on his lawn".
 At the elimination ceremony, Buckeey is eliminated for almost killing Krazy.
 New York then states her plan, which is that Deelishis and Bootz will be her next "victims".
 She also says that Krazy thinks that they are friends, but New York is just taking advantage of her to eliminate the other girls.